Nethanialtan/myGithubActions/README.md

 ![social-media-marketing](social-media-marketing.png)

 ![devOps](devOps.png)

 ## GihHub Actions to build a CI/CD
 (Continuous integration and either continuous delivery or continuous deployment.
 Team Collaboration by enforcing automation in building, testing and deployment of applications withing GitHub)

 ![CI_CD_worflow](CI_CD_worflow.png)

-## Steps of basic myGithubActions Github CICD
+## Steps of basic myGithubActions CICD
 1. Signing up for a new GitHub account (https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account)
 2. Creating a new repository and add a ReadmeFile (https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-new-repository)
 3. Create the workflow using superlinter.yml & input the code name: Super-Linter